teazlatarevic/Day01/README.md

 # Day01
-This is my very first assignment!!
+This is my very first assignment!